Poor Labeling Could be to Blame for Increased Hospitalizations Related to Energy Drinks

 As stated in Medical News Today, a professor from Iowa State University suggests that poor labeling and a lack of education about the ingredients on the drinks label leads parents and children to believe the drink is safe.

 Energy drink companies use a warning on the supplement facts panel to bypass the inclusion of stimulants on their nutrition labels.
 Although the FDA has proposed making over nutrition labels so that they include more information, manufacturers still wont be required to report caffeine and other stimulants in their products.

 Some states, including Maryland, are actually proposing banning or restricting the sale of energy drinks to children as a result of the potential health risks.

-Kevin Goldberg, of Goldberg Finnegan, drafted House Bill 1273 in March 2014 and asked Montgomery County Delegate Kathleen Dumais to sponsor it.
+Kevin Goldberg, a Silver spring injury lawyer and founding partner of Goldberg Finnegan, drafted House Bill 1273 in March 2014 and asked Montgomery County Delegate Kathleen Dumais to sponsor it.
 If the bill is passed, Maryland would be the first state to ban the sale of energy drinks to minors.